rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 }EPTP, *PEPTP;
 ```

-Each entry in all EPT tables is 64 bit long.
-EPT PML4E and EPT PDPTE and EPT PD are the same but EPT PTE has some minor differences.
+Each entry in all EPT tables is 64-bit long.
+EPT PML4E, EPT PDPTE, and EPT PD are the same, but EPT PTE has some minor differences.

 An EPT entry is something like this :

 ![EPT Entries](../../assets/images/EPT-entries.png)

-Ok, Now we should implement tables and the first table is PML4.
+Ok, Now we should implement tables; the first table is PML4.
 The following table shows the format of an EPT PML4 Entry (PML4E).

 ![EPT PML4E](../../assets/images/EPT-PML4E.png)